awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

   1. From the operational WorkSpace, use Remote Desktop Protocol \(RDP\) to connect to the unhealthy WorkSpace using the IP address of the unhealthy WorkSpace\.
 Depending on the extent of the problem, you might not be able to connect to the unhealthy WorkSpace\.

   1. On the unhealthy WorkSpace, confirm that the minimum [port requirements](workspaces-port-requirements.md) are met\.
++ Make sure the SkyLightWorkSpacesConfigService service can respond to health checks\.
+To troubleshoot this issue, see [My users receive the message "WorkSpace Status: Unhealthy\.
+We were unable to connect you to your WorkSpace\.
+Please try again in a few minutes\."](#unhealthy_cant_connect)\.
 + Rebuild the WorkSpace from the Amazon WorkSpaces console\.
-Because rebuilding a WorkSpace can potentially cause a loss of data, this option should only be used if all other attempts to correct the problem have been unsuccessful\.
+Because rebuilding a WorkSpace can potentially cause a loss of data, this option should be used only if all other attempts to correct the problem have been unsuccessful\.

 ### My WorkSpace is unexpectedly crashing or rebooting<a name="crash_web_access"></a>